Will Nikon release a Nikon Z7III? I think so and here are the possible rumored specs of the Nikon Z7III (Updated 09/13/2025 with new sensor spec)

 Nikon Z7II with the NIKKOR Z 28-75mm f/2.8 lens

 That doesn’t mean that there isn’t room for an improved and updated Z7II.
 With a release date of October 2020, the Z7II offers plenty of opportunity for updates and changes, much of which are overdue.
-Just like the Z6III, I think similar changes could be made to the Z7II to bring it up to date and create a Z7III.
+And with the release of the Z6III, Nikon is signalling that it will iterate all of their current Z numbered cameras, including the Z7II.
+I think similar changes could be made to the Z7II to bring it up to date and create a Z7III as they did with the recent Z6III.

 Here is what I think the specs of a refreshed Nikon Z7II could be (for stills photography):

-• Partially stacked CMOS sensor with the same resolution (45 MP)
+• Partially stacked CMOS sensor using the new 61MP SONY sensor.

 • EXPEED 7 Imaging processor